Diffusive instabilities of baroclinic lenticular vortices: Mathematical setting

 We consider a base state of a linearly stratified fluid along the direction of application of gravity.
-We also include dissipation in the fluid in the form of viscosity and we assume the diffusion of stratifying agent to be present.
+We also include dissipation in the fluid in the form of viscosity and we assume {{for definiteness}} the diffusion of stratifying agent to be present, {{in contrast to the work of McIntyre\cite{M1970}, where thermal diffusion only was taken into account.}}

 We further assume a baroclinic ellipsoidal vortex with the angular velocity $(0,0,\tilde \Omega(\widetilde r, \tilde z))$ to be immersed in a deep and motionless (in the rotating frame) fluid far away from the core center at $(\tilde{r}_0,\tilde{z}_0)=(0,0)$, so that boundaries do not influence the inner motion, Fig.~\ref{sketch}.